-Homework supports the teaching that has taken place in mathematics during the week and can also be used for pre-teaching as required.
+Homework supports the teaching that has taken place in mathematics during the week.
 Pupils are encouraged to use calculating methods from the calculation policy which is used throughout school.
-The calculation policy can be accessed from our school website.
+The calculation method policy can be accessed from our school website.

-- Pupils in Foundation Stage may be set practical mathematics tasks as and when appropriate. - Pupils in Year 1 will begin to bring home formal weekly mathematics homework - Years 2 - 6 will access weekly mathematics homework throughout the whole year.
+- Pupils in Foundation Stage maybe set practical mathematics tasks as and when appropriate. - Pupils in Year 1 will begin to bring home formal weekly mathematics homework whilst Years 2 6 will bring home weekly mathematics homework throughout the whole year.
 Pupils in Key Stage 2 are also expected to practise their times tables on a weekly basis.
-Mathematics homework will be marked on a weekly basis using Prodigy and Times Tables Rockstars.
+Mathematics homework will be marked on a weekly basis.